London Society takes its problems to Sherlock Holmes. Everyone else goes to Arrowood.

 Debut of the Month (lovereading.co.uk)

-Latest news: The Murder Pit (Arrowood 2) is to be published January 10, 2019 in the UK, and February in N. America.
+Latest news: The Murder Pit (Arrowood 2) is out in the UK, Ireland and N. America.
 Further editions in translation will come out later in the year.

 Some early praise for The Murder Pit (Arrowood book 2):